 Amherst Wilder died in 1898.
 Fanny and Cornelia began planning to make his wish to set up a charity with money from his estate a reality.
 However, it wasn’t until Fanny and Cornelia’s deaths, both in 1903, that the plan could move forward.
 Between 1903 and 1910 all three of the Wilder estates were involved in litigation as a result of potential heirs who sought to set aside the family’s wills—the wills were challenged in five different lawsuits during this eight year period.
 In the end, the wills were upheld as written.
 Since Cornelia and her husband never had children, and Fanny and Cornelia had both passed away, a significant amount of the Wilder estate went towards establishing the Amherst H. Wilder Charity.

 On May 25, 1914, the Amherst H. Wilder Charity opened the first public bathing house in St. Paul.
 In her will, Fanny Wilder specifically asked that money from her estate to be used to provide the residents of St. Paul with a place where anyone could come to swim or bathe.
-Built in the Seven Corners neighborhood, the modest but handsome white brick building featured eighty-five private shower stalls and a 30-by-70-foot swimming pool—the second largest in the upper Midwest.
-The Charity negotiated with the City of St. Paul to provide the water needed at no charge, and the facility generated its own electricity, which kept the cost of operation low.
-In turn, the Charity was able to provide shower baths, a clean towel, and a cake of soap for just two pennies.
+Built in the Seven Corners neighborhood, the modest but handsome white brick building featured 85 private shower stalls and a 30-by-70-foot swimming pool—the second largest in the upper Midwest.
+The charity negotiated with the City of St. Paul to provide the water needed at no charge, and the facility generated its own electricity, which kept the cost of operation low.
+In turn, the charity was able to provide shower baths, a clean towel, and a cake of soap for just two pennies.
 For just three more pennies, anyone could enjoy a shower and then rent a shapeless, blue tank suit and spend the day swimming in the indoor pool.